The-FutureX/zoboswap/README.md

 ## Variables

-`feeAccount`: Stores the address where service fee is paid
+`ownerFeeAccount`: Stores the address where service fee is paid

-`feePercent`: Stores the fee percentage
+`pricePercent`: Stores the fee percentage

 `orderCount`: This variable stores the number of orders.